WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 git config --global user.email johndoe@example.com
 ```

 Homework submission in this course will be done through GitHub.
 You need to register for a free GitHub account.
 It is beneficial to set up an SSH key on GitHub to avoid typing your username and password everytime.
-To do this, install `openssh-cline` (if you use WSL or Debian-based Linux distributions like Ubuntu) or `openssh` (if you use homebrew on Mac, or use Arch/SUSE based Linux distributions) using the package manager above.
+To do this, install `openssh-client` (if you use WSL or Debian-based Linux distributions like Ubuntu) or `openssh` (if you use homebrew on Mac, or use Arch/SUSE based Linux distributions) using the package manager above.
 Then in the terminal, run:

 ``` sh
 ssh-keygen